A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems

-Let a set of $n$~items, each with value~$c_i \geq 0$ and weight~$a_i \geq 0$, be given.
+Consider a set of $n$~items, each with value~$c_i \geq 0$ and weight~$a_i \geq 0$, to be given.
 The goal is to choose a subset of these items so that the available capacity~$d \geq 0$ of the knapsack is not exceeded and the overall value is maximized.
 This results in the nominal knapsack~problem